 Today, pastoralists in many parts of the world are facing major challenges, which include the following:

 Constrained mobility.
 The mobility of pastoralists, which allowed them to act flexibly and to adapt to changing conditions in the past, is being increasingly constrained.
-Major causes of constrained mobility are: i) expansion of small-scale rainfed cultivation into more favourable niches in the rangelands; ii) expansion of large-scale commercial investment in the drylands, e.g. for irrigated cropping in river valleys; iii) exclusion of livestock from national parks, nature reserves and areas of mineral exploration or infrastructure development, e.g. for generating wind or solar energy; iv) changes in land tenure and access, with increasing privatisation and fencing in rangelands that were formerly used as common property; and v) rapid urbanisation (establishment and spreading of towns), often in areas formerly used for dry-season grazing.
+Major causes of constrained mobility are: i) expansion of small-scale rainfed cultivation into more favourable niches in the rangelands; ii) expansion of large-scale commercial investment in the drylands, e.g. for irrigated cropping in river valleys; iii) exclusion of livestock from national parks, nature reserves and areas of mineral exploration or infrastructure development, e.g. for generating wind, geothermal, or solar energy; iv) changes in land tenure and access, with increasing fragmentation, privatisation and fencing in rangelands that were formerly used as common property; and v) rapid urbanisation (establishment and spreading of towns), often in areas formerly used for dry-season grazing.
 These changes have led to reduction in total rangeland area and fragmentation of the rangeland; complete loss of or greater difficulty in accessing seasonal key resources (e.g. wetland areas) or traditional reserved grazing areas for their herds, especially in the dry season and during crises such as droughts or floods; and severe restrictions to herd movements.
 There are also environmental costs for the world, in addition to the losses for the pastoralists.
 Converting the rangeland to cropland leads to soil carbon emissions and loss of biodiversity.
 The expansion of monoculture cropping under irrigation is a major threat to biological diversity, which has previously been maintained under pastoral use of the land.
 Large areas that have been converted into cropland are producing not food that can be eaten directly by humans but rather feed for the intensive livestock industry.
 In the past four decades in the developing world, 330 million ha of rangeland have been cultivated for this purpose, largely in Latin America (Niamir-Fuller 2016).

-Changing land tenure.
+Changing land tenure and degradation.
 When new land-tenure policies and legislation are developed, the pastoralists’ traditional rights to use land – at least at certain seasons of the year – are often not recognised.
 When governments provide land to investors, the existing and traditional use of the land for grazing in not considered as “adding value” to the land.
 Traditional mechanisms for negotiating access to grazing have been undermined by the new land-tenure legislation, which is based on concepts of private ownership and exclusive, single-purpose use of land, whereas pastoralism thrives from common property and multipurpose use of the land.
 Also in cases where village-level planning of communal resources is promoted, pastoralists who traditionally use the resources for part of the year are often left out.
 Worldwide, there are frequent reports of conflicts between crop farmers and pastoralists.
 Reports on synergies and complementarity between the two production systems do no make it into the news, and these interactions may indeed be declining.

 Increasing insecurity.
 Concomitant with the growing conflicts over land use, the fact that most pastoralists do not own land also puts them into an insecure legal situation with regard to voting rights, and sometimes even their citizenship is called into question.
 In recent years, large-scale livestock rustling and rural banditry have made the lives of pastoralists even more insecure, particularly in sub-Saharan Africa.